 The Key Difference between the rice cooker and the slow cooker is the cooking period they take.

 Cooking with a rice cooker will take the lowest period between them from 20 minutes to 50 minutes.
 Most modern rice cookers will allow you to adjust the timer you can use to set up the timer and the heat level.
-It allows you to put the food inside, do some work, and get the food ready quickly.
+It will enable you to put the food inside, do some work, and get the food ready quickly.

 The timer setting in a slow cooker will depend on how much food you're cooking inside the machine.
 The time for the food may take anywhere between 2 hours to 10 hours to cook completely.
 You can also increase or decrease the timer, depending on your buffer time.
 It's a great option if you have to leave for a long time after putting the food inside the cooker.